-One of the most famous hiking trails in Hong Kong is the MacLehose trail.
+One of the most famous hiking trails in Hong Kong is the MacLehose trail, and MacLehose trail stage 4 is my favourite.
 It’s is a stretch of 100 miles path that cut across New Territories and Kowloon, meandering roughly east-west.
 Because of its length, it’s separated into stages and Stage 4 is my favourite (not that I have been to every section of the trail).
 MacLehose Trail Stage 4 is located in Ma On Shan, straddling over the Ma On Shan and Sai Kung region. this also happens to be fairly close to where I live, which makes it a convenient trail for me to go!

-The trail starts at either the Ma On Sha Country Park or Shui Long Wo, it is probably for the best if you start at the remote part (Shui Long Wo) first.
+The Maclehose trail stage 4 starts at either the Ma On Sha Country Park or Shui Long Wo, it is probably for the best if you start at the remote part (Shui Long Wo) first.
 There is only one way in: by bus.

-Bus number 99, 99r or 299X from Shatin or Ma On Shan and get off at the Shui Long Wo Stop.
+Bus number 99, or 299X from Shatin and get off at the Shui Long Wo Stop.
 The buses all ends at Sai Kung, but you don’t want to go there this time.

 From the bus stop, continue walking along the same direction as the bus until you reach the public toilet – this is your last toilet stop.

 The trail starts across the road.

 The first part of the trail is on tarmac road.
 You’ll pass the Shui Long Wo Campsite.
 This part of the trail runs uphill and is relatively monotonous.
-The MacLehose Trail is well marked with small signpost along the way, so there is little chance you’ll get lost.
+The MacLehose Trail stage 4 is well marked with small signpost along the way, so there is little chance you’ll get lost.

 Once you reach a set of stairs, you can see the view of Sai Kung Bay behind and Ma On Shan in front.
 This marks the start of the scenic part.

-The ridge doesn’t have a name, save for the fact that it’s the section of MacLehose Trail Stage 4 that’s in front of the Tai Kam Chun (direct translation from Chinese is Pyramid Hill).
+The ridge doesn’t have a name, save for the fact that it’s the section of MacLehose Trail Stage 4 that’s in front of the Tai Kam Chun aka Pyramid Hill.

 If you continue to follow the MacLehose Trail, you would be going down and eventually reach a small pavilion where five paths converge.